Vietsol-Co-Ltd/CAN-tracing/README.md

 The main thing is to handle all the possible ~130 different types of `objectType`s.
 Using read_blf_struct to catch the first static struct formatted part of the data.
 Then as a second stage catch the rest of the data that is in dynamic size.

 By looking into `binlog_objects.h` one can see the structs on the early versions of BLF.
 However this is not always true. best way is to look into `vector_blf` reference to see what is done there. `blf_structs.hh` contains a small subset of the various structs.
 It is not complete!

+### Handling CAN frames.

+In the BLF, there are several object types that deals with CAN.

+The older loggers tends to stores in CAN_MESSAGE objectType, and new implementations as CANalyzer stores in CAN_MESSAGE2 format.

+If a certain signal from a CAN is to be evaluated I have found [dbcc](https://github.com/howerj/dbcc) to be very helpful.
+Howerj´s software will convert a Vector `dbc` file into `C`.
+I have found to simply look into the generated code and then cut and paste the needed signals into the evaluating code will help with handling tricky conversions and bit shifts.

+## ToDo's

+* Creating BLF_writer class for storing data.
+* Now when reading a uncompressed LogContainer all data is retrieved into the internal buffer.
+Intend to make  user adjustable or use the standard length for zlib container to keep the memory footprint a bit smaller.
+This is not a problem for normal PCs however, might be an issue for smaller foot print computers.
+It can be an issue for PCs if the BLF are very large.
+* Working on ideas to smother handle the different object types.
+There are ideas with `C++ concepts` that will be able to handle various types without virtual functions calls.
+* I am a bit tempted to look into Godbolting some of the code in the hot path for better performance.
+* Make a Python wrapper so that is it can improve the life for evaluating data.

 Happy Coding